dmbarbour/wikilon/docs/CommandSequences.md

 We can.

-The program `[1,2,3]` desugars to `[1 \[2 \[3] seq] seq]`.
+The program `[1,2,3]` desugars to `[1 \[2 \[3] yield] yield]`.
 Assume a program environment containing a data stack and a queue of continuations.
-Our `seq` function simply pushes the continuation onto the list.
-After each step, the interpreter pops one datum off the data stack, takes the entire queue of continuations, provides a fresh environment to the next step, and continues.
+Our `yield` function simply adds the continuation into the queue.
+After each step, the interpreter pops one datum off the data stack, pushes the queue of continuations onto a stack, provides a fresh environment to the next step, and continues.
 Thus, our comma separated sequence computes a *stream* of data.
 Converting our (known finite) stream into a list is trivial.

 Further, this model of streaming data is *compositional*.
-We could rewrite `[1,2,3,4,5,6]` as `[1, [2,3,4] inline, 5,6]` or as `[1,2,3] [4,5,6] compseq`.
+We could rewrite `[1,2,3,4,5,6]` as `[1, [2,3,4] inline, 5,6]` or as `[1,2,3] [4,5,6] seq`.
 We can abstract sequence fragments into separate words.
 We can also abstract ad-hoc stream generators.

 We have a concise, composable, factorable, and friendly syntax for data sequences.